Whyzanet/WhyzaGC/README.md

 buttons - Check for button input

-smallData - Display all data available with small small font
+smallData - Display all data available in a small size font

-mediumData - Display all Geiger Counter Data with medium size font
+mediumData - Display all Geiger Counter Data in a medium size font

-largeData - Display mimimal CPS/CPM data with large font size
+largeData - Display mimimal CPS/CPM data in a large font size

-histogramData - Display histogram data
+histogramData - Display histogram graph

 runntp - Update NTP time at update interval